 google has stopped the service to send email from third party applications so emails will not be sent through MIC using Gmail id.
 So, we had requested to provide us the details of email which will be using to send email from MIC website.

 MIC team needs to provide email setting to send email.
 Nothing to do anything

+Email to be used :no-reply@swazihmo.co.sz.
+Nikita will provide the setting of email.

 Suspended Member